-- Letter (1,000-1,500 words) explaining in detail how the candidate has met the eligibility criteria.
-For assistance in preparing your letter, consider explaining briefly how the candidate has demonstrated the leadership qualities in the list below.
+- A summary (150 words or less) explaining in detail how the candidate has met the eligibility criteria.
+For assistance in preparing your summary, consider explaining briefly how the candidate has demonstrated the leadership qualities in the list below.

-- A 150-word summary explaining why the candidate is deserving of the honor, with specific examples of demonstrated leadership/innovation abilities.
+- A summary (500 words or less) explaining why the candidate is deserving of the honor, with specific examples of demonstrated leadership/innovation abilities.

 - At least one letter/recommendation from mentors or supervisors of the candidate in support of the nomination.
 NOTE: The number of recommendations is not as important in the judges’ decision as the extent to which the entire nomination package explains how the candidate has demonstrated the leadership qualities in the list below.

 If you know an individual who meets these criteria, please nominate them for the Emerging Leader Award.